+We now delve deeper into the technical aspects of the framework.
 The offline components Athena and Regina continuously run as background processes at development time.
 After each successful compilation of the code, these two sisters receive a fresh snapshot of the program and begin to analyze it.
 Next, we discuss the main steps in their analysis process, repeated after each compilation.

 Step 1: Extracting a behavioral model.
 The first step is a key one, and is performed by Athena: she constructs an abstract, executable behavioral model of the program, to be used by all three sisters, in all their further analysis operations.
-Intuitively, Athena extracts from the program - given as C++ code - the underlying scenario objects, as described in the Analyzing Behavioral Models subsection.
-This technique, discussed in (Harel, Kantor, and Katz, 2013), leverages the fact that concurrent scenarios communicate only through the strict BP synchronization mechanism.
-Athena thus runs each scenario individually in a sandbox, while mimicking the program's event selection mechanism, exploring the scenario's states and constructing its underlying scenario object.
+Intuitively, Athena extracts from the program - given as C++ code - the underlying scenario objects, as described in Sec.
+2.2.1.
+This technique, discussed in (Harel et al., 2013a), leverages the fact that concurrent scenarios communicate only through the strict BP synchronization mechanism.
+Athena thus runs each scenario individually in a "sandbox", while mimicking the program's event selection mechanism, exploring the scenario's states and constructing its underlying scenario object.
 The resulting abstract model of the program thus completely and correctly describes all inter-scenario communication, while the rest of the information (internal scenario actions) is abstracted away, allowing the development framework to handle larger programs.
 Athena then shares this abstract behavioral model with Regina for the purpose of running simulations, and with Livia for the purpose of online analysis.

 Step 2: Identifying logical modules.
 The next phase is also performed by Athena, and it involves partitioning the program's scenarios into logical modules according to their functionality.
-This clustering phase is needed in order to increase the tool's scalability: when trying later to check a property φ that does not involve program module A, the sisters will attempt to abstract away module A - reducing the total number of states that have to be explored.
+This clustering phase is needed in order to increase the tool's scalability: when trying later to check a property φ that does not involve program module A, the sisters will attempt to abstract away module A- reducing the total number of states that have to be explored.
 We have set things up so that information regarding the scenario grouping into modules is not provided by the programmer; rather, Athena uses a clustering algorithm (Katz, 2013) to determine scenarios' correlations to events, and then groups them accordingly.